 '''

 x = 3;

 Warning: the identifier "x" is already bound to the free variable, to a library

-function, library constant or to an external procedure.
+function, library constant, external procedure or an external data symbol.

 The command will have no effect.

 Warning: the last assignment will have no effect.

 '''